Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Effects of self-interaction

 which, through Eq. \eqref{eq:magic_general}, leads to a smaller final core fraction.
 In this case one expects

 which is consistent with the trend toward less efficient core retention from our simulations as also seen in Table \ref{tab:mass_core_ratio}.

-In this way, the magic fraction is universal for each value of $g$, which changes from one value to another, the effective mass-energy scaling of the equilibrium cores.
-The transition from attractive to repulsive self-interaction also corresponds to a change in $a$, which implies a shift of the {\bf magic} mass fraction found from our simulations.
+In this way, the magic fraction is universal for each value of $g$, which changes from one value to another, and the transition from attractive to repulsive self-interaction also corresponds to a change in $a$, which implies a shift of the {\bf magic} mass fraction as found from our simulations.